stuartmcgill/sumo-reporter/README.md

 This console application uses the [Sumo API](https://sumo-api.com/) to produce formatted reports.

 Currently it can show ordered wrestler 'streaks' i.e. how many bouts wrestlers have won (or lost) in a row, which may of course stretch across successive bashos.
-(Currently data is only available from the March 2023 basho) onwards.

 # Usage